Dependence Balance and Capacity Bounds for Multiterminal Communication and Wiretap Channels: Properties of Fractional Partition Multivariate Information

-Finally, we show the data processing property: since adding private noise to variables does not change the $\lambda$-k-information, it suffices to show this claim when $Y_i$ is a function of $X_i$.
-In this case, we have
+The data processing inequality follows from functional representation: one can find variables $Y_{[k]}$, mutually independent of each other and $X_{[k]}$, such that $H(X'_i|X_i,Y_i)=0$.
+Since adding private noise $Y_i$ to $X_i$ does not change the $\lambda$-multivariate information, we have